nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - **Future Extension**: External APIs could be integrated in the future for features like currency conversion or market updates, making Logic an ideal candidate for adaptability.

 ---

 ### FinancialList and FinancialEntry
 <ins>Overview</ins>

-Managing financial entries through two main components:

-- **FinancialList**: A centralized data structure that stores and manages entries.
-It provides CRUD (Create, Read, Update, Delete) operations to handle financial records, such as adding new entries and modifying or retrieving existing ones.
-- **FinancialEntry**: An abstract base class representing a generic financial record.
-Subclasses include `Income` and `Expense`, which inherit shared attributes like `amount`, `description`, and `date`.
-Each with specific characteristics and categories that distinguish income from expenses.

-<ins>Implementation</ins>
-- **Class Diagram**: Displays the relationship between `FinancialList`, `FinancialEntry`, `Income`, and `Expense`.
-It highlights `FinancialList` as the main container managing `FinancialEntry` objects.
-  - {Input Class diagram}
-- **Sequence Diagram**: Illustrates the process of adding a new entry, from parsing user input to creating and adding the entry to `FinancialList`.
-  - {input sequence Diagram}

-### FinancialList and FinancialEntry
-<ins>Overview</ins>